senaa12/shutdown-extension/README.md

 npm run build
 ```

 And to load it into your browser navigate to `chrome://extensions/`, enable developer mode (top right corner) and click on `Load unpacked` button where you need to select the build folder `//app/public`.
+Don't forget, when developing you also need to install the native part, and before starting installation replace allowed origins field to your ID (you can read it in `chrome://extensions` tab)

 ## FAQ